AnIdiotsGuide/discordjs-bot-guide/coding-guides/understanding-and-using-audit-logs.md

 The first thing that you will need is a working Discord Bot.
 If you do not have one, please visit [Your First Bot](getting-started/your-basic-bot.md) to get started.

 Now, some things to take note of.
 This guide is using discord.js@11.3.2 The bot will need some permissions.
-The main permission the bot will need is 'VIEW_AUDIT_LOGS'.
+The main permission the bot will need is `'VIEW_AUDIT_LOGS'`.
 This permission allows the bot to view the audit logs and do whatever you want to, obeying the Discord ToS that is.

 Now that the permission has been established.
 Lets get started!